iron-software/IronBarcode-Examples/examples/pdf-barcode-reader-settings-csharp/README.md

 ***Based on <https://ironsoftware.com/examples/pdf-barcode-reader-settings-csharp/>***

-`IronBarcode` provides a wide array of configurations within the `PdfBarcodeReaderOptions` class, tailored explicitly for enhanced and tailored PDF barcode scanning.
-It includes functionalities for managing PDF passwords, selecting specific pages for scanning, setting the DPI for PDF parsing, and applying any necessary scaling to augment the reading accuracy.
+The `PdfBarcodeReaderOptions` class in IronBarcode offers several customization and optimization settings specifically for PDFs.
+These settings include handling PDF passwords, selecting specific pages for scanning, setting the DPI for parsing the PDF, and applying additional scaling to enhance the quality of barcode reads.